Renz1998/BionicWritingPDFConverter/README.md

    ```
 4. Use the GUI to:
    - Open a PDF or EPUB file.
+   - **To use the fast experimental PDF to EPUB (preserve images) feature:**
+     - Select "PDF to EPUB (preserve images, experimental)" from the dropdown before converting a PDF.
+     - The output EPUB will have images and bionic reading applied per page, and is much faster than PDF-to-PDF conversion!
    - If you open an EPUB, choose whether to save as EPUB or PDF.
    - Specify an output directory (optional).
    - Convert the file with bionic reading.